TerryHenrard/TerryHenrard/README.md

 # 💫 About Me:
-🔭 I’m currently working on myVisitme.be<br>🌱 I’m currently learning Express.js & React.js<br>⚡ Fun fact : I love going to the gym 📫 How to reach me : terry.henrard@outlook.com
+🔭 I’m currently working on myVisitme.be<br>🌱 I’m currently learning Express.js & React.js<br>⚡ Fun fact : I love going to the gym<br> 📫 How to reach me : terry.henrard@outlook.com

 ## 🌐 Socials: